 The story of the Human Empathy Project is a mystery, suspense, drama, action-adventure, and love story, all rolled into one.
 I like things I can observe and study, things like our brains and bodies, health and wellness.
 That doesn’t always leave much room for the unexplainable.
 But one Fall day in 2012, something happened to me that I couldn't explain and it came as a total surprise.
 As a Christian person, I'd always been taught that gay love was harmful and that prayer and therapy could help a gay person either:

-Change their orientation
+Change their sexual attractions

-Marry the opposite gender anyway
+Find contentment marrying the opposite gender

-Of those who go through reparative therapy and seem to be thriving, they may be bisexual and genuinely fall in love with someone of the opposite gender, or they may be blessed with a sincere spiritual call to celibacy - a gift not everyone is given (1 Cor 7; Matt 19).
+Of those who try reparative therapy and seem to be thriving, they may be bisexual and genuinely fall in love with someone of the opposite gender, or they may be blessed with a sincere spiritual call to celibacy - a gift not everyone is given (1 Cor 7; Matt 19).